kristen-hyman/CS5520_project/_posts/2021-09-20-App-Problems.md

 A persona and scenario:  18-30 year old that is travelling/going on a trip alone or with friends and has items they want to check off their 'bucket-list' either from things they decided, or things their friends/family sent to them to do.

-Trigger:
+Trigger: The trigger is that the individual is going on a trip or hitting some sort of milestone they want to commmemorate with a bucket-list of memories.

-Desired Outcome: The desired outcome is a page with posts that are either shared or private that include personal bucket-list items/memories or bucket-list items friends sent to you to complete on trips/ etc.
+Desired Outcome: The desired outcome is a page with posts that are either shared or private that include personal bucket-list items/memories or bucket-list items friends sent to you to complete on trips/ etc and the pictures/evidence that the user successfully experienced the recommended place/experience

-Base Knowledge:
+Base Knowledge: The user must know where they are going and must be able to share that with others if they are interested in other people's input on fun/exciting things to do on the trip.

 Required Knowledge:

 Artifacts:
+Mobile phone or Laptop/website

+Information:
+Location of the recommendation from friends/family Reviews of the places/recommendations they were given (to decide if it is worth their time to check out)